 MODERN FOREIGN LANGUAGES (MFL)

 The MFL Department at St Paul’s is committed to helping students learn a new language.
-Students study Spanish and French, following an exciting, innovative curriculum at both key stages.
+Students study Spanish, following an exciting, innovative curriculum at both key stages.
 The curriculum is tailored to suit the needs of all learners so that they achieve their full potential and make excellent progress.

-Across both key stages in Spanish and French, students have the opportunity to improve their linguistic competence and develop their skills in four areas: Listening, Speaking, Reading and Writing.
+Across both key stages, students have the opportunity to improve their linguistic competence and develop their skills in four areas: Listening, Speaking, Reading and Writing.
 They also develop their understanding of key language structures so that they can adapt and manipulate them for their own use in everyday situations.
 It is our aim as a department to help students grow in confidence, becoming independent and creative language learners.
 At KS3 we have a project based scheme of work so that learning is meaningful.
 Some examples of Year 7 project work include: story books for primary school children, secret agent character profiles and adverts for their own school in paradise!
-At KS4 students prepare for their GCSE by studying current themes of interest, such as Identity and Culture, Local area, Holidays and Travel, International and Global issues and School, Work and Future aspirations.
-They prepare for various assessments throughout this key stage.
+At KS4 students can follow two different pathways.
+Students prepare for the GCSE course by studying current themes of interest, such as Identity and Culture, Local area, Holidays and Travel, International and Global issues and School, Work and Future aspirations.
+Alternatively, students take ‘Languages for Life’: a vocational course aimed at developing their knowledge of culture, travel and love of foreign languages.